-Spent several years jamming and sitting in with a several bands (here and there) in So Cal.
-I am currently playing guitar and keyboards in a classic rock band in Central Washington.
+Spent several years jamming and sitting in with a several bands on drums and bass (here and there) in So Cal.
+Spent a year and a few months playing guitar and keyboards in a classic rock band in Central Washington.
 I play drums, bass, guitar, and keys relatively well and I enjoy writing and recording.
-I like to play and do musical mad scientist stuff (previously in the little bedroom studio I like to call the Sonic Dog House - the Sonic Igloo when I was in Alaska - now a basement bunker studio).
+I like to play and do musical mad scientist stuff (previously in the little bedroom studio I liked to call the Sonic Dog House - the Sonic Igloo when I was in Alaska - now a basement bunker studio).
 I have done location recording and the first year's FAWM tracks were recorded in Matt's rumpus room behind the Orange Curtain with my mobile rig.

 Some FAWM history:

 2009: First FAWM and we did it!
 I had the privilege of collaborating with some dear friends and great musicians for FAWM 2009 (Julian Spenis).
 We had a blast and I think we created an awesome album!

 2010: Disappointing finish (actually no finish at all) due to technical difficulties associated with living and working at the top of the world (Barrow Alaska).
 Next year I'll submit early and often to dodge the "cosmic block."